DeterminateSystems/bootspec-secureboot/rfc.md

 Bootspec is a set of memoized facts about a system's closure.
 These facts are used as the primary input for bootloader backends like systemd-boot and grub, for creating files in `/boot/loader/entries/` and `grub.cfg`.

-In this proposal we create a stable, comprehensive, and machine-parsable definition of a NixOS Generation as an intermediate representation (IR) between the NixOS system definition and the bootloader management tools.
+In this proposal, we create a stable, comprehensive, and machine-parsable definition of a NixOS Generation as an intermediate representation (IR) between the NixOS system definition and the bootloader management tools.

 # Motivation
 [motivation]: #motivation